SAP/spartacus-docs/_pages/contributing/coding-guidelines.md

 ### Protected and Private Methods

 If a method needs to be extendible, declare it as a `protected` method.
 Keep in mind, however, that all methods that are `protected` are a part of our public API.
 If you update a `protected` method, you must be careful not to introduce breaking changes as much as possible.
 If a method does not need to be extendible, declare it as `private` instead.
 For example, if you are creating helper methods in a service for code readability, it is probably better to declare these methods as `private`, unless it is essential for these methods to be extendible by customers.

+### Services

+The information below will outline the best practices when creating a `service`.

+Exports

+- A service **must** be exported to allow it to be in the `public api` of the library.

+Method Modifiers

+- `Public` methods should be used if it is expected to be accessible through the public api.
+- `Protected` methods should be used if it is expected to be overridden or extended.
+- `Private` methods should be used if it is expected to only be used by the service.

+Constructor Arguments

+- Constructor arguments should be **atleast** protected.
+- Constructor arguments should be limited.
+Create a new service if many injections are required.